opendilab/DI-engine-docs/source/11_dizoo/index.rst

 How to use DI-zoo
 -------------------------------
 You can directly execute the ``config.py`` file provided by DI-zoo to train a certain environment/algorithm pair.
-For CartPole/DQN, we can easily perform the RL experiment with the following code:
+For CartPole/DQN, you can easily perform the RL experiment with the following code:

 .. code-block:: bash